A Quantum Multiparty Packing Lemma and the Relay Channel: Introduction

-Recall that network information theory is the study of communication in the setting of multiple parties, a generalization of the conventional single-sender single-receiver two-party scenario, commonly known as \emph{point-to-point} communication.
-Common network scenarios include having multiple senders encoding different messages, as in the case of the multiple access channel~\cite{shannon1961two}, multiple receivers decoding the same message, as in the broadcast channel setting~\cite{cover1972broadcast}, or a combination of both, as for the interference channel~\cite{ahlswede1974capacity}.
+Recall that network information theory is the study of communication with multiple parties and is a generalization of the conventional single-sender single-receiver two-party scenario, commonly known as \emph{point-to-point} communication.
+Common network scenarios include having multiple senders encoding different messages, as in the case of the multiple access channel~\cite{shannon1961two}, multiple receivers decoding the messages, as in the broadcast channel~\cite{cover1972broadcast}, or a combination of both, as for the interference channel~\cite{ahlswede1974capacity}.
 However, the above examples are all instances of what is called \emph{single hop} communication, where the message directly travels from a sender to a receiver.
-In \emph{multihop} communication, there are one, or even multiple, intermediate nodes where the message is decoded or partially decoded before being transmitted to the final receiver.
-Examples of such settings include the relay channel~\cite{van1971three}, which we will focus on in this paper, and more generally, graphical multi-cast networks~\cite{kramer2005cooperative,xie2005achievable}.
+In \emph{multihop} communication, there is one or even multiple intermediate nodes where the message is decoded or partially decoded before being transmitted to the final receiver.
+Examples of such communication scenarios include the relay channel~\cite{van1971three}, which we focus on in this paper, and more generally, graphical multi-cast networks~\cite{kramer2005cooperative,xie2005achievable}.

 Research in quantum joint typicality has generally been driven by the need to establish quantum generalizations of results in classical network information theory.
 Examples include the quantum multiple access channel~\cite{winter2001capacity,yard2008capacity}, the quantum broadcast channel~\cite{yard2011quantum,dupuis2010father}, and the quantum interference channel~\cite{fawzi2011quantum}.
-Indeed, some partial results on joint typicality had been established or conjectured in order to prove achievability bounds for various network information processing tasks~\cite{dutil2011multiparty,sen2012achieving}.
+Indeed, some partial results on joint typicality had been established or conjectured in order to prove achievability bounds for various network information processing tasks~\cite{dutil2011multiparty,sen2012achieving,qi2018applications}.
 Subsequent work made some headway on the abstract problem of joint typicality for quantum states, but not enough to affect coding theorems~\cite{drescher2013simultaneous,notzel2012solution} prior to Sen's breakthrough~\cite{senInPrep}.